govuk-one-login/account-components/README.md

 - Node version used in Docker images
 - ensure the base TSConfig installed as a development dependency in `package.json` and used in `tsconfig.json` corresponds with the Node version being used e.g. for Node 22 use the base TSConfig `@tsconfig/node22`
 - ensure the major version of `@types/node` installed as a development dependency in `package.json` corresponds with the Node version being used
+- where ESBuild is used (e.g. in Lambda `Metadata` in CloudFormation templates) ensure that the configured target matches the target in the base TSConfig e.g. the base TSConfig `@tsconfig/node22` sets a target of `es2022` and therefore the ESBuild target should be `es2022` too.

 ## Useful commands